-Step 4: Outlier filtering.
+Step 4: outlier filtering.
 The final filtering was done by checking the value distribution of every relevant variable to omit outliers.
 It is emphasized that outliers are not necessarily false data.
 In some cases, the outlier is from a value range in which not enough samples were collected.
 It is very important to filter outliers properly because it is difficult for a regression model to capture the relationship for those value ranges with too few samples.
 Because the distributions of the variables all have a long right tail, the outliers are chosen as all data exceeding the 99th percentile of the data.

-Figure 5 is an example plot of the data block from 07 Dec.
-2013, 12:00-12:30, from LidarComplex.
+Figure 5 is an example plot of the data block from 7 December 2013 at 12:00-12:30 from Lidar Complex.
 This data block is selected here for two reasons: data integrity and representative wind statistics.
-In this data block, the lidar-measured mean wind speed is $7.3 \, \mathrm{m \, s^{-1}}$ to $7.7 \, \mathrm{m \, s^{-1}}$, and the lidar-measured turbulence intensity is 0.10 to 0.12, for different range gates.
-These values appeared frequently in the selected period according to Fig.A1.
-Hence, this data block is regarded as a representative case-study example for LidarComplex and is referred to throughout the paper.
+In this data block, the lidar-measured mean wind speed is $7.3-7.7 \text{ m s}^{-1}$, and the lidar-measured turbulence intensity is 0.10-0.12, for different range gates.
+These values appeared frequently in the selected period according to Fig. A1.
+Hence, this data block is regarded as a representative case-study example for Lidar Complex and is referred to throughout the paper.
 The figure illustrates the estimated coherence between different range gates and the corresponding fitted curves.
-The shaded areas show that the selected cut-off frequency of $0.2\,\mathrm{Hz}$ is reasonable for this case.
+The shaded areas show that the selected cutoff frequency of 0.2 Hz is reasonable for this case.
 A similar plot from ParkCast is found in Fig. A3.
-Because the sampling rate of ParkCast is lower, the excitation by the nacelle's movement is not observed in the coherence, and thus no cut-off frequency was set for ParkCast data.
+Because the sampling rate of ParkCast is lower, the excitation by the nacelle's movement is not observed in the coherence, and thus no cutoff frequency was set for ParkCast data.